Keep Calm in Chaotic Moments

 By Meg Bucher

 “How was your day?!”
-I routinely asked as my two daughters flung open the doors and clamored with chatter.
-As she set her book bag down and clicked her seatbelt, my older daughter suddenly became serious …
+I routinely asked my two daughters as they flung open the car doors and clamored with chatter.
+My older daughter suddenly became serious as she set her book bag down and clicked her seatbelt.

 1 John 4:18 reminds us why fear is unnecessary.
 Christ conquered it.
 What is there to be afraid of, when our God is bigger than all of our fears?
-Our reactions in frightful season say a lot about what we believe about God …about Jesus.
+Our reactions in frightful seasons say a lot about what we believe about Jesus.
 When fear threatens to snatch our focus, we need to steer our thoughts to a solid plan of action.

-1 Take control of the initial reaction.
+First, take control of the initial reaction.
 Somewhere in that heart of hers, my girl found the courage to pick herself back up off of the floor after her head slammed into the metal fire extinguisher box, and muster up enough composure to make it to the car pick line.
-Take control of the reaction and replace it with calm action.
+Likewise, when panic hits our hearts, we must take control of the reaction and replace it with calm action.

-3 Trust our circumstances in the hands of Love.
-She sat on the ER bed with her legs crossed as usual, and patiently waited for the cottontail atop her head to numb the hurt.
+Third, trust our circumstances in the hands of Love.
+My daughter sat on the ER bed with her legs crossed, patiently waiting for the medicine-laced cottonball atop her head to numb the hurt.
 When the time came to put the staple in, she just wanted my hand.
-When we realize our lives are in God’s hands, we start to understand that He will get us through anything …even if it’s home to Him.
+Likewise, when we realize our lives are in God’s hands, we start to understand that He will get us through anything…even if it’s home to Him.